oaktree11/doomgeneric_versatilepb/README.md

 # doomgeneric_versatilepb
 ## stage 0
 Starting with the sdc example.
-Add the FAT file system middleware from here
+The FAT file system middleware from here was added
 https://elm-chan.org/fsw/ff/